6 Helpful / 0 Not

-Pros: Wide variety of holes given how small the course is- If you want to play it right, a range of different shots are needed.
-There are a handful of grip and rip holes, as well as several where the utmost accuracy is needed.
-Most holes have alternate basket placements, and the course changes from month to month.
-The wooded area in the back provided some challenging fairways as well as significant elevation changes.
-The course is also lovely.
+Pros: Great variety of holes for a par 3 course- requiring many different types of shots.
+There are a handful of grip-and-rip holes, as well as several where the utmost accuracy is needed.
+Most holes have alternate basket and teepads, so the course can change from day to day.
+The wooded stretch in the back provided some challenging fairways and elevation changes.
+The course is also lovely and usually well-maintained by the park and a group of local volunteers.
 I've lost count of how many times I've seen deer and other wildlife here, and the view on hole 12 looks like it should be on a calendar.
-The locals are friendly, and there is even a cooler providing drinks based on the honor system.

-Other Thoughts: Generally well maintained.
-Water is a factor for the majority of the holes.
+Other Thoughts: Water is a factor for the majority of the holes.
 Make of that what you will.

 A very good Short Course